LuciusCaesar/D360_Client/CONTRIBUTING.md

 - Be respectful and collaborative.
 - Follow the [Code of Conduct](CODE_OF_CONDUCT.md).
 - Help review other contributions if possible.
+- Read or update any specific documentation

 Happy coding! 🚀

+## Some usefull documentation

+- (Best Practices for implementing configuration class in Python)[https://verticalserve.medium.com/best-practices-for-implementing-configuration-class-in-python-b63b70048cc5]